The Trustees of the HCLUganda charity

 club.

-Michael Mitchell is a Chartered Accountant and now operates a
+Michael Mitchell was a Chartered Accountant and retired from

-sole practitioner business from Charlton Kings in Cheltenham.
+a sole practitioner business at Charlton Kings in Cheltenham.

-He is familiar with taxation matters and small business accounting
+He was familiar with taxation matters and small business accounting

 having previously worked with RTZ in Cheltenham.